 - If your progress has been affected by illness or an unforeseen issue, you may apply for Special Consideration by following the standard University rules.
 You should also provide your Honours Coordinator with a letter explaining your situation.
 Medical certificates or other written evidence to support your request should be supplied where appropriate.
 You should ask your supervisor to submit a report on the extent to which your progress has been interrupted.

-- Only in exceptional circumstances will any thesis be accepted later than 6 months after the deadline.
-Any student who has not submitted their thesis before the start of the semester following the deadline will need to re-enrol as a part-time student.
+- Only in exceptional circumstances will any thesis be accepted later than six months after the deadline.
+Any student who has not submitted their thesis before the start of the term following the deadline will need to re-enrol as a part-time student.

 - Thesis deadlines for part-time students are determined on a case-by-case basis when work on the thesis is commenced.
-Students will usually be expected to have completed their thesis after four semesters of part-time enrolment.
-Depending on how the student structures the split between coursework and thesis, this period may be varied.
+Students are expected to complete their thesis in three consecutive terms of part-time enrolment.